Frequently Asked

 Mediation may not be suitable if there's a significant power imbalance that cannot be addressed, if there are immediate safety concerns, or if one party is unwilling to participate.
 In such cases, other dispute resolution methods or legal proceedings may be more appropriate.
 We can help you assess whether mediation is right for your situation.

-Contact us for a confidential assessment of your situation.In mediation, the mediator helps you reach your own agreement—you and the other party create the solution together.
-The mediator has no decision-making power.
-In arbitration, an arbitrator acts like a private judge—they hear evidence and arguments from both sides and then make a binding decision that resolves the dispute.
+Contact us for a confidential assessment of your situation.In mediation, the mediator helps you reach your own agreement.
+You and the other party create the solution together.
+The mediator has no decision making power.
+In arbitration, an arbitrator acts like a private judge.
+They hear evidence and arguments from both sides and then make a binding decision that resolves the dispute.

 Arbitration is more formal than mediation and less flexible, but it can be faster and less expensive than litigation.
 Mediation gives you more control over the outcome and is generally less damaging to relationships.
 Some disputes use a combination of both, starting with mediation and moving to arbitration if mediation doesn't resolve the issue.